nichtdax/awesome-totally-open-chatgpt/README.md

 - [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) Demo, data and code to train an assistant-style large language model with ~800k GPT-3.5-Turbo Generations based on LLaMA.
 - [hpcaitech/ColossalAI#ColossalChat](https://github.com/hpcaitech/ColossalAI/tree/main/applications/Chat) An open-source solution for cloning ChatGPT with a complete RLHF pipeline.
 - [lm-sys/FastChat](https://github.com/lm-sys/FastChat) An open platform for training, serving, and evaluating large language model based chatbots.
+- [nsarrazin/serge](https://github.com/nsarrazin/serge) A web interface for chatting with Alpaca through llama.cpp.
+Fully dockerized, with an easy to use API.

 ## [BlinkDL/ChatRWKV](https://github.com/BlinkDL/ChatRWKV)